TantikornC/Disaster-Classification/README.md

 </p>
 <p align="center">Keyword Distribution - Top 10</p>

-- **Top 10 Keywords:** The top 10 keywords predominantly associated with disaster-related tweets (Target == 1) include "derailment," "wreckage," "outbreak," "debris," and "oil spill."
+- **Top 10 Keywords:** The top 10 keywords predominantly associated with disaster-related tweets (Target == 1) include "derailment", "wreckage", "outbreak", "debris", and "oil spill".
 These terms highlight the most frequently discussed disaster events in the dataset, with a strong focus on incidents involving significant damage or threat.

 <p align="center">
   <img src="./assets/images/keyword_distribution_by_target_least10.png" alt="Keyword Distribution - Least 10"/>
 </p>
 <p align="center">Keyword Distribution - Least 10</p>

-- **Least 10 Keywords:** The least mentioned keywords in disaster-related tweets (Target == 1) include "blew up," "threat," "screaming," and "electrocute."
+- **Least 10 Keywords:** The least mentioned keywords in disaster-related tweets (Target == 1) include "blazing", "epicentre", "body bag", "electrocute", and "ruin".
 These terms, while still relevant to disaster contexts, appear far less frequently in the dataset, indicating they are less commonly associated with major disaster events compared to the top keywords.

 **Correlation of Links and Target:**